ouspg/PrivacyAndSocialEngineering/Week3_Topic/README.md

 - Addresses that received the 10,000 bitcoin and the corresponding sums to each address

 Block
-- Hash of the block
+- Hash of the block 57043
 - Amount of transactions in the block
 - Block reward amount

 Miner
-- Address of the miner for the block 57043
+- Address of the miner for block 57043
 - Has this address spent the block reward they received?